Drawing a Bird: Tips & tricks to help you draw every bird possible

-In this post, we will learn how to draw a bird.
-We will first take a look at the anatomy of a bird and derive a basic structure that we can practice and use for later bird drawings.
+Birds are beautiful and captivating animals.
+With their feathers, beaks or talons (depending on the species), they can fly through the air with ease while capturing prey within reach of those sharp claws!
+In this tutorial I will show you how to draw one.
+We will first take a look at the anatomy of a bird and derive a basic structure that can be used to practice and for any bird drawing.

 Although bird skeletons differ from each other (just think about the skeleton of an ostrich and that of a sparrow), for our drawing purposes we will allow ourselves to generalize the characteristics.

 The least mobile part of the bird skeleton is the trunk.
 It consists of a solid bone structure, which is supposed to protect the organs.
 We can draw it as a simplified shape like an egg or an oval.

 The neck, on the other hand, is very mobile thanks to the many cervical vertebrae and allows birds to perceive the environment around them.
 Even birds with seemingly short necks have such a neck vertebrae structure, but it is sometimes not noticeable under the feathers.
 When drawing birds with long necks, such as a swan, we should pay attention to the neck shape and work with a good reference photo.

 Even though the wings of most birds move a lot, they seem to be less mobile in contrast to the neck.
 However, when drawing spread wings or flying birds, knowing the basics of the skeleton still helps us understand the shape of the wings.

 The legs are in contrast to other parts of the body comparatively easy to draw.